My Life II... The Journey Continues (Act 1)

-Production for the album took place during 2010 to 2011 at several recording studios in New York City and Los Angeles and was handled by Danja, Eric Hudson, Rodney Jerkins, Jim Jonsin, Rico Love, Harmony Samuels, Stargate, Tricky Stewart, The Underdogs, and Jerry Wonda.
-Upon its release, My Life II received generally positive reviews from music critics.
-The album debuted at number five on the US Billboard 200 chart with first week sales of 156,000 copies.
-It was certified gold by the Recording Industry Association of America (RIAA).
+Production for the album took place during 2010 to 2011 at several recording studios in New York City and Los Angeles and was handled by a variety of musicians, including Jerry Duplessis, Danja, Eric Hudson, Tricky Stewart, Soundz, The Underdogs and others.
+Upon its release, My Life II earned generally positive reviews and debuted at number five on the US Billboard 200 chart with first week sales of 156,000 copies.
+It was eventually certified gold by the Recording Industry Association of America (RIAA).

+Geffen Records issued several singles in support of the album, including promotional single "Someone to Love Me (Naked)", lead single "25/8", the Adult R&B Songs top three hit "Don't Mind" and "Mr. Wrong" featuring Drake, the latter of which became a top ten hit on the US Hot R&B/Hip-Hop Songs chart and won the NAACP Image Award for Outstanding Duo or Group.
+From August 2012 to June 2013, Blige promoted My Life II on her The Liberation Tour, co-headlined by singer D'Angelo.

 Background

-In December 2009, Blige's ninth studio album, Stronger with Each Tear, was released, debuting at number two on the Billboard 200 and at number one on the Top R&B/Hip-Hop Albums chart, selling 332,000 units in its first week of release.
-It became her ninth consecutive studio album to have debuted at the top of the US Top R&B/Hip-Hop Albums chart and won Blige the award for Outstanding Female Artist and Outstanding Album at the 41st NAACP Image Awards.
-By August 2010, Blige had already begun work on her tenth studio album with Swizz Beatz, Kanye West, The Underdogs, Jerry Wonda, Arden Altino, Lil Ronnie, Jay-Z, Timbaland, Salaam Remi, Maxwell, Alicia Keys, Raphael Saadiq, Ester Dean, J.U.S.T.I.C.E.
+In December 2009, Blige's ninth studio album, Stronger with Each Tear, was released.
+It became her ninth consecutive studio album to have debuted at the top of the US Top R&B/Hip-Hop Albums chart and won Blige Outstanding Female Artist and Outstanding Album at the 41st NAACP Image Awards.
+By August 2010, the singer had already begun work on her tenth studio album, involving collaborators such as Swizz Beatz, Kanye West, The Underdogs, Jerry Duplessis, Arden Altino, Lil Ronnie, Jay-Z, Timbaland, Salaam Remi, Maxwell, Alicia Keys, Raphael Saadiq, Ester Dean, J.U.S.T.I.C.E.
 League, Johnta Austin, Eric Hudson, Q-Tip, Sean Garrett, DJ Premier, Gorilla Tek, Don Pooh, Ne-Yo, and Drumma Boy.
 Blige revealed during her Music Saved My Life Tour, that she was in no rush to release the album and she had not given it a title yet.
 A song called "Anything You Want" featuring Busta Rhymes and Gyptian leaked on line in August 2010.